aditib25/Healthy_Lifestyle_Prediction/README.md

-A Machine Learning model designed to discern an individual's adherence to a 'health-conscious' lifestyle.
+Conducted extensive data analysis utilizing Python and subsequently constructed a Machine Learning model designed to discern an individual's adherence to a 'health-conscious' lifestyle.

+This project constituted an integral component of my participation in the Summer Analytics 2023, a certification course specializing in Machine Learning and Data Science, administered by the Consulting and Analytics Club (CAC), IIT Guwahati.
+My performance in this project as well as the rest of the bootcamp merited a position among the program's higher achievers, leading to the bestowal of a merit certificate.